-Dufferin County launching a new e-permitting solution on February 18th, 2020!
-Submit applications, check permit status, schedule inspections online, and more!
+Dufferin County's Building Division launched a new e-permitting platform!
+Submit applications, check permit status, schedule inspections online, and more.

-Dufferin County provides building services for Amaranth, East Garafraxa, Grand Valley, Melanchton, Mono, Mulmur, and Shelburne.
+Dufferin County provides building services for Amaranth, East Garafraxa, Grand Valley, Melancthon, Mono, Mulmur, and Shelburne.

 If you are constructing or demolishing in the Town of Orangeville, please visit their website.
 For zoning information, please reach out to your local Town/Township.
 Click here for contact information.